DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-28-adding-a-privacy-notice-for-online-chat.md

 The online chat privacy notice was written as a separate page, rather than being included within the existing service privacy notice.

+This was done to make it easier to get an agreement on the content of the new privacy notice.

 We decided not to link from the service privacy notice to the chat privacy notice.
 Instead we have made it easy for users to find the notice they need.

 ## How it works